ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 	* Poland/Soviet Union to be used for expansion of the German 'race' - 'liebesraum' ('living space')
 * "Final solution" decision: autumn 1941 - beginning 1942
 	* Early victories against USSR: Hitler thought the war was won
-	* Later losses again the USSR and entry of the US into war: Hitler believed the war was lost
+	* Later losses again the USSR and entry of the US into war: Hitler believed the war was lost → **He had to win the racial war**, although he was going to lose the military war
 * Upto mid-October 1941: Deporting Jews to the "east" (e.g. Siberia) for slave labour and decimation
 * Until then: expulsion and extermination (Operation Reinhard)
 * 3 programs in place: